‘We got a million of ’em’

 Oh, before I forget, there was a joke that was told by both Henrys and Whitmores.
 I made this discovery when I told the joke this snowy weekend at our friends’ place up in the Catskills.
 You’ll be happy to hear that our friends remained our friends even after they heard this one:

 There were these three old prospectors camping out, looking for gold.
 None of them liked to cook; in fact, they all hated it.
 So they drew straws to see who had to cook.
 And they decided that if anyone complained about the food, he would have to take over the cooking duties.
 So this one guy draws the short straw, and has to cook.
 Every night he makes the food (usually a stew) more and more disgusting — he puts in too much pepper, he throws in a rotten tomato, he even uses dog food instead of hamburger.
 Nothing works.
 The other guys grit their teeth and eat whatever he makes.
 Then one night he gets an idea.
 He heats up the dishwater and serves that.
 First guy takes a spoonful, makes a face, and says “My stars!
-This takes just like dishwater.”
+This tastes just like dishwater.”
 The cook starts to grin, thinking he won’t have to make dinner anymore — when the guy adds “…but good, mind you!”

 Okay.
 I can hear you all crying “uncle”, so I guess that’s enough of that.
 But before I leave you to take a nice relaxing swim up at Asphalt Green, let me return to Dad’s retirement party, and something else somebody said that was pretty funny, even if it didn’t involve kangaroos or even ducks.